 Once the seats have been hoovered, you can move onto the cleaning step.
-Some detailers use an all-purpose-cleaner (APC), on leather, but I don’t think it’s the best approach.
+Some people use an all-purpose-cleaner (APC), on leather, but I don’t think it’s the best approach.

 Leather is one of the most sensitive surfaces in the interior of your car, so using a specific leather cleaner is a safer option.

 Personally, I use Colourlock’s Mild Leather Cleaner.
-It’s a foam cleaner that you massage into the seats using either microfiber, or a soft bristle brush.
+It’s a foam cleaner that you massage into the seats using either microfiber, or a soft bristle brush and then wipe away with a fresh microfiber cloth.
 I use this to give my leather seats a deep clean and remove all the oil and dirty build up.

 Sealing the Leather